How to streamline the business travel booking process?

 • Automates budget control – you have full visibility into your expenses in real time and can generate detailed reports.
 Additionally, there's the option to automatically approve trips that fall within your company's established limits.

 • It simplifies billing and reduces paperwork – no more collecting invoices and receipts.
-The worktrips.com platform provides digital document flow, allowing travellers to upload invoices directly into the system.
+The worktrips.com platform provides digital document flow, allowing travelers to upload invoices directly into the system.
 Your company receives a single, consolidated invoice for all services, eliminating the hassle of employee reimbursement.

 • Provides support – in case of unforeseen circumstances, employees can contact travel agents who are available 24/7/365 and always ready to provide support.
 Experienced WorkTrips specialists can also help choose the right insurance policy and mediate in visa applications.